vmware/global-load-balancing-services-for-kubernetes/docs/crds/gdp.md

 11. `pkiProfileRef`: Provide an PKI Profile ref (pre-created in Avi Controller).This has to be a federated profile.
 It will be applied only if sitePersistence is enabled.

+12. `controlPlaneHmOnly`: If this boolean flag is set to `true`, only control plane health monitoring will be done.
+AMKO will not add any `healthMonitorRefs` or create any data plane health monitors.
+It is `false` by default.

 ### Notes
 * Only one `GDP` object is allowed.

 * If using `helm install`, a `GDP` object is created by picking up values from `values.yaml` file.
 User can then edit this GDP object to modify their selection of objects.

-* `trafficSplit`, `ttl`, `sitePersistence` and `healthMonitorRefs` provided in the GDP object are applicable on all the GslbServices.
+* `trafficSplit`, `ttl`, `sitePersistence`, `controlPlaneHmOnly` and `healthMonitorRefs` provided in the GDP object are applicable on all the GslbServices.
 These properties, however, can be overridden via `GSLBHostRule` created for a GslbService.
 More details [here](gslbhostrule.md).

 * Site Persistence, if specified, will only be enabled for the GslbServices which have secure ingresses or secure routes as the members and will be disabled for all other cases.